AliceFJiang/AliceFJiang/README.md

 <div align="center">

-_“Let us, then, be up and doing, with a heart for any fate.” - “A Psalm of Life”_
+_Let us, then, be up and doing, with a heart for any fate. - “A Psalm of Life”_

 </div>